digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

 Pass Through
 ============

-The final script of this tutorial demonstrates how holdings received in the same settlement process can be allocated to a subsequent instruction.
+The final script of this tutorial demonstrates how holdings received as part of the same settlement process can be allocated to a subsequent instruction.
 We again use two instructions, ``instruction1`` and ``instruction2``, but now with Charlie as the intermediary: